David Tutonda: Bristol Rovers

 On 28 August 2020, Tutonda joined Bristol Rovers on a free transfer, signing a two-year deal following a successful trial period.
 He made his debut for the club on the opening day of the season, replacing Luke Leahy in the 73 minute of a 1–1 away draw at Sunderland and made his first league start three weeks later, playing the entirety of a 2–0 home victory over Northampton Town.
 On 18 June 2021, Tutonda had his contract terminated by Rovers in order to allow him to pursue opportunities elsewhere.

 Gillingham

 Having departed Rovers, Tutonda joined Gillingham on 18 June 2021.

 In May 2023, manager Neil Harris confirmed that Tutonda had been offered a new contract at the club.

 Morecambe

 Tutonda left Gillingham at the end of his contract and on 11 August 2023 signed a one-year deal with Morecambe.

 Rochdale

 On 3 July 2025, Tutonda joined National League side Rochdale on an initial one-year deal.
+On 18 May 2026, the club announced it was releasing him.

+Accrington Stanley

+On 16 July 2026, Tutonda joined League Two club Accrington Stanley on a one-year deal.